migatt/structure_clustering/README.md

 ## License
-structure_clustering is licensed under the MIT License.
+The structure_clustering package is licensed under the MIT License.
 See the [LICENSE file](LICENSE) for more details.